ppongpeauk/eveentual/README.md

 # eve-ent-ual
-A simple RSVP web-app built with Vite and Firebase.
+A simple RSVP web-app built using Vite and Firebase.